igormironchik/cfgfile/README.md

 tags.
 When using such includes in C++ code will be added corresponding include directives.
 And checking of classes' and namespaces' names will be turned off.
-And one more restriction is that that class's name for tag must be equal to Tag + Name, i.e. if data structure names Data then class for tag must be named TagData and be placed in the same namespace as Data class/ structure.
+And one more restriction is that that class's name for tag must be equal to tag_ + Name + _t, i.e. if data structure names Data then class for tag must be named tag_Data_t and be placed in the same namespace as Data class/ structure.

 # Integration of Generator with QMake

-To integrate QtConfFile generator with qmake you need to add lines to the qmake's pro file similar to the next:
+To integrate cfgfile generator with qmake you need to add lines to the qmake's pro file similar to the next:

 ```
-TO_GENERATE = example.qtconffile
+TO_GENERATE = example.cfgfile

 QMAKE_EXTRA_COMPILERS += generate_cfg
 generate_cfg.name = CONF_GEN